khadija-mahdi/pipex/pipex f3f377eedb644f1a805c6f479d7576c0/fork() aa6a96924d494ade9ea095fce3c0c07e.md

 # fork()

-`fork() : is a system call in the Unix and Unix-like operating systems that creates a new process ( the child process) from a parent process,.***`
+`fork() : is a system call in the Unix and Unix-like operating systems that creates a new process ( the child process) from a parent process,`

 `After a new child process is created, both processes will execute the next instruction following the fork() system call.
-A child process uses the same pc(program counter), same CPU registers, same open files which use in the parent process.***`
+A child process uses the same pc(program counter), same CPU registers, same open files which use in the parent process.`

 `( Generally fork () tries to make an exact  copy of the calling process)`